 The variation to the height control arises because of the topography of the site and elevated nature of the existing dwelling.
-The encroachment into the height plane is wholly located within a small portion of the roof line which is centrally located on the site and immediately diminishes to full compliance along the rise and fall of the roof lines.
+The encroachment into the height plane is wholly located within a small portion of the roof line which is centrally located on the site and immediately diminishes to full compliance along the fall of the roof lines.

 It is significant to note that the variation does not request to alter land zoning or density.
 All efforts have been made to design the building to follow the contours of the land; provide a reasonable home addition and minimise excess bulk and scale of the dwelling.
 An amended design to the roof or overall Design and positioning of the addition would compromise the overall aesthetics and viability of the addition and would have no noticeable gains other than to diminish the aesthetics of the design and hinder the social and economic use of the land for the current and future owners of the home.
-The proposed has been designed with a low 18 Degree roof pitch to further reduce overall building height, bulk and scale.